Miles: 1.7 mile loop

 Elevation Gain/Highest: 542ft/3022ft

-Map: Green Trails Plain No 146, my GAIA.
+Map: Green Trails Plain No 146

 Favorite Eats After Hike: Bear Foods Market, Gustav’s, Yodelin’s Broth Company, South, Dan’s Food Market, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.